 There are multiple brands and manufacturers that produce fireproof safes.
 But some companies are more diligent, some have a better manufacturing and testing processes and make a better-quality product in general.
 And some companies are actually better to avoid altogether.
 With how many different ratings and specifications there are it can be challenging to choose the best brand and fireproof safe model.

 No need to worry, we have written an article specially for this purpose.
 It has All the necessary information as well as models’ comparison in one place, combining all the vital and essential factors to help you choose the best Fireproof Safes for storing cash.

-So the answer to the question – will cash burn in a fireproof safe is No. But only if it is has at least an UL Class 350 rating and the house fire doesn’t exceed the specification values for a specific model.
-To secure your money even more we recommend choosing between UL Class 125 certified variants.
-We will cover those in our next post.
+The answer to the question “will cash burn in a fireproof safe” is No. But the safe must have at least UL Class 350 rating and the house fire must not exceed the specification values for a specific model.

 If you would like to increase the safety of your paper assets you can use UL Class 125 safes.
 The internal temperature in such models will not exceed 125°F (~52°C).
 This provides even higher protection against unpredictable conditions of fire emergencies.
 They are more expensive, however, if you are planning to keep considerable amount of funds inside it can be worth it.